 What is a Quality Enhancement Plan (QEP)?

-The Southern Association of Colleges and Schools Commission on Colleges (SACS COC) is committed to enhancing the quality of higher education.
-As part of the reaffirmation process, SACS COC asks each institution to develop a plan that arises from the institution’s ongoing, integrated, institution-wide planning and evaluation process.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is committed to enhancing the quality of higher education.
+As part of the reaffirmation process, SACSCOC asks each institution to develop a plan that arises from the institution’s ongoing, integrated, institution-wide planning and evaluation process.
 The QEP describes a carefully designed and focused plan of action that enhances student learning (student learning is defined broadly) or the environment supporting student learning.
-The QEP must be a campus-wide project that can be created and implemented within one to two years and has a primary emphasis on undergraduate students.
-The QEP must also be consistent with the institution’s strategic plan and must be directly tied to the institution’s mission.
+The QEP is a campus-wide project that can be created and implemented within one to two years.
+The QEP must be consistent with the institution’s strategic plan and must be directly tied to the institution’s mission.

-The QEP is a relatively new as a part of SACS accreditation and this will be only our second one.
-Our first was Ready for the World, a broad initiative aimed at increasing international and intercultural awareness and knowledge across campus.
+The QEP is a relatively new aspect of SACSCOC accreditation and this was only our second one.
+The first, Ready for the World, was a broad initiative aimed at increasing international and intercultural awareness and knowledge across campus.
 Ready for the World was successful and had a positive impact on the campus, although it did pose challenges for implementation and assessment.
 To learn more about international opportunities at UT, visit the Center for International Education.